bnp-info/research/docs/RELIGION/modernism/pascendi_dominici_gregis.md

 **Analysis of Modernist Teaching**

 - Every Modernist has several personalities: philosopher, believer, theologian, historian, critic, apologist, and reformer.
-These roles must be clearly distinguished to understand their system and principles, as wellas the consequences of their doctrines.
+These roles must be clearly distinguished to understand their system and principles, as well as the consequences of their doctrines.
 [5]

 - Philosopher

-  - Modernist thought is founded on the philosophy of Agnosticism, but has somehow progressed to full atheism (positive denial of God).
+  - Modernist thought was founded on the philosophy of _Agnosticism_, but has somehow progressed to full _atheism_ (positive denial of God).
 [6]
   - This philosophy purports that human reason is strictly limited to phenomena, only that which can be sensed; thus God's existance cannot be recognized directly in scientific or historical studies.
 [6]
   - Vatican I condemned the errors that negate Natural Theology (*De Revel*., can.
 I), divine external revelation (*De Revel*, can.
-2) and motives of credibility (i.e. by external signs, thus reducing faith to personal internal experience or private inspiration (*De Fide*, can.
+2) and motives of credibility (i.e. by external signs), thus reducing faith to personal internal experience or private inspiration (*De Fide*, can.
 3).
 [6]
-  - The Modernist explanation for religion is the principle of *vital immanence*, that is to say, that is *comes from within* the life of man.
+  - The Modernist explanation for religion is the principle of *vital immanence*, that is to say, that it *comes from within* the life of man.
+[7]
+    - Religion must have an explanation, but if it cannot come from nature, revelation, or something external, then the only remaining option is that it come from within man, namely a movement of the heart they call _sentiment_.
+    - Every vital phenomenon arises from a need or impulse,
   - BOOKMARK - Resume research here
+  - Paragraph 8
   - Deformation of Religious History the Consequence
   - The Origin of Dogmas
   - Its Evolution